 This organisation is specifically to help universities and researchers engage with the public.
 Resources include guidance on engagement methods, funding sources and evaluation, plus case studies. http://www.publicengagement.ac.uk/

 Our researchers frequently take part in University or Cambridge Biomedical Campus activities with the public.
 They may also work with agencies that recruit, support and train patients and members of the public, and with specialist groups with particular experience of caring, or of specific conditions, for example.
 Here are some connections that may be useful if you are looking to get started:

 Sophie Wheeler, Public Engagement Coordinator, School of Clinical Medicine

-Sophie is developing a PPI and public engagement strategy with a network for the Clinical School and can provide tailored advice for bids and projects.
+Sophie is leading a PPI and public engagement strategy and a network for the Clinical School and can provide tailored advice for bids and projects.

 Cambridge Biomedical Research Centre

-Anna and Amanda will meet with individual researchers (and groups) to discuss PPI needs and strategy, and have a panel of around 80 members of the public that are happy to provide feedback to researchers on various aspects of their projects.
+Individual researchers and groups can request access to this panel of around 80 members of the public that are happy to provide feedback to researchers on various aspects of their projects.
 They do this via two main streams currently:

 For more information: https://cambridgebrc.nihr.ac.uk/public/